diankun-wu/Spatial-MLLM/README.md

 </div>

 Overview of Spatial-MLLM.
-Our model is composed of a 2D visual encoder $\mathcal{E}_\text{2D}$, a spatial encoder $\mathcal{E}_\text{Spatial}$, which is initialized from a feed-forward visual geometry foundation model, a connector, and a large language model backbone.
+Our model is composed of a 2D visual encoder, a spatial encoder which is initialized from a feed-forward visual geometry foundation model, a connector, and a large language model backbone.
 At inference time, we incorporate a space-aware frame sampling strategy to select spatially informative frames when the number of input frames is limited due to GPU memory constraints.

 ## 🎉 Performance